Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Experimental Results

 \subsection{RQ1: How do the methods perform at editing deprecated API knowledge in LLMs?}

 As shown in Tables \ref{tab: qwen}, \ref{tab: starcoder}, and \ref{tab: deepseek}, no single method consistently excels across all four dimensions: Effectiveness, Generalization, Portability, and Specificity.
 Take AdaLoRA as an example—a standout method that achieves the best overall performance in three dimensions (Effectiveness, Generalization, and Portability).
 However, its Specificity is noticeably lower than that of methods like GRACE.
 Conversely, while GRACE excels in Specificity, it exhibits a clear performance gap compared to AdaLoRA in Generalization and Portability.
-Although A-GRACE improves upon GRACE’s Generalization, the gap between A-GRACE and AdaLoRA in Portability remains considerable, with a difference of 0.363 to 0.519 in AEM.
+Although A-GRACE improves upon GRACE’s Generalization, the gap between A-GRACE and AdaLoRA in Portability remains considerable, with a difference of 0.149 to 0.724 in AEM.
 This limitation likely stems from its contrastive training process: the model primarily optimizes for generalization data involving simple rephrasing, where the core context of the input remains largely consistent with the original editing instance.
 Consequently, it only learns to adapt to such straightforward rephrasing patterns.
 When confronted with portability data—inputs that differ substantially from the original editing input in both semantics and syntax, A-GRACE struggles to effectively apply the edited API knowledge to these more complex, scenario-specific cases.
 Additionally, compared to AdaLoRA, LoRA was originally designed as a general-purpose parameter-efficient fine-tuning method suitable for tasks such as text classification and general generation.
 Its goal is low-cost adaptation rather than precise knowledge updating.
 Regardless of the importance of parameters to the target API knowledge, LoRA adjusts all parameters using low-rank matrices of the same dimension, which leads to suboptimal overall performance in this context.
-While locate-then-edit methods perform well in NLP, they yield poor results on our benchmark.
-The main reason is that these methods are designed to edit factual knowledge in natural language, which can typically be decomposed into triple structures of “subject–relation–object,” and they perform model editing based on such triples.
-However, API knowledge in the code domain lacks such fixed linguistic structures, making it difficult for these methods to generalize to the tasks in this benchmark.
+Although locate-then-edit methods have demonstrated strong performance in natural language processing tasks, they perform poorly on our benchmark.
+These methods are designed to edit factual knowledge in natural language, which can often be represented as explicit “subject–relation–object” triples (e.g., \textless US President, is, Trump\textgreater).
+Accordingly, they treat MLP layers in LLMs as key–value memories, where the subject and relation serve as the key and the object as the value.
+Following Li et al.~\cite{li2024model}, we adopt API-preceding code context as the key and the target API line as the value in the code domain.
+However, unlike the clear semantic mappings in natural language, the relationship between diverse code contexts and APIs is far more implicit.
+This lack of well-defined semantic triples makes locate-then-edit methods inherently ill-suited for deprecated API updates.
 Meta-learning methods, on the other hand, show no clear advantages or obvious shortcomings across the four dimensions, resulting in mediocre overall performance.